AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

 4. ✅**The things that should be included**

    - A **documentation** each member can understand.
 Otherwise barely anyone will use it then.
 The form can be readme, next cookbook chapter or fully featured documentation with its own domain.

    - **Tests** are heavily recommended.
-Don't forget it'll be your new responsibility, so this will save you time in the future.
+Don't forget it'll be your new responsibility, so this will save your time in the future.

 5. 🧑‍🏫**Presenting it to the team**